US Immigration Visas for Indian Entrepreneurs, Business Owners & Investors

 Why Work With Davies & Associates

-Davies & Associates has one of the world’s most specialised practices for Indian entrepreneurs and investors.
-Our team:
+Davies & Associates is recognized as one of the world’s most specialized US immigration law firms for Indian entrepreneurs, business owners, and investors.

-• integrates US immigration law, Indian tax law, and RBI/FEMA compliance
+• End-to-end guidance that integrates US immigration law, Indian tax law, and RBI/FEMA compliance, ensuring that visa strategies are both legally sound and financially practical.

-• has offices and partner networks across India, Singapore, the Middle East, UK and US
+• We maintain offices and partner networks across India, Singapore, the Middle East, the UK, and the United States, offering global reach with local expertise.

-• works with Indian family offices, promoters, UHNW individuals and SMEs
+• Davies & Associates works closely with Indian family offices, promoters, ultra-high-net-worth individuals (UHNWIs), and SMEs, tailoring strategies to meet diverse business and immigration goals.

 Next Steps

-• your remittance and compliance position under Indian law
+• Your remittance position and RBI/FEMA compliance under Indian law

 Legal Authorities